-- There are a number of restrictions and prohibitions in this Sub-region. - Information signs may be posted at the points of closure for road and vehicle restrictions.
-These signs are for the benefit of hunters, but it is the hunters' responsibility to recognize closures whether a sign is in place or not. - \ All Motor Vehicles
+There are a number of restrictions and prohibitions in this Sub-region.

-All Motor Vehicles to hunt, transport wildlife or to transport hunters.
+- Information signs may be posted at the points of closure for road and vehicle restrictions.
+These signs are for the benefit of hunters, but it is the hunters' responsibility to recognize closures whether a sign is in place or not. - All Motor Vehicles - All Motor Vehicles to hunt, transport wildlife or to transport hunters.

-Note definitions of "MotorVehicle", "ATV" and "Snowmobile" on page 3, 5 & 6.
+Note definitions of "Motor Vehicle", "ATV" and "Snowmobile" on page 2, 4 & 5,

-♦ ATVs
+ATVs

-(including motorcycles and snowmobiles) for purposes of hunting, or to transport hunters, hunting supplies, wildlife or firearms to or from the location of wildlife.
+(including motorcycles and snowmobiles) for purposes of hunting, or to transport hunters, hunting supplies, wildlife or firearms to or from the location of wildlife, above 1400 metres in elevation.
+However, the use of snowmobiles (less than 450 kg in weight) is permitted from Nov.
+1 to April 30.
+The following tralls and roads are open year round;